What Is Gaslighting? How to Spot It and Stop It

 First of all, you should understand that you are not to blame if you are experiencing any form of manipulation in any relationship.
 If someone is gaslighting you, it’s their choice to behave this way, and they are responsible for all their actions.
 Don’t accept responsibility for their behaviors.

 So the best thing you can do is get away from them – leave and cut off all communication with them or at least block phone numbers, social media accounts, and emails.
 Take time for yourself to find your own reality again and have compassion for yourself.

 Just remind yourself that healthy relationships, both personal and professional, should be based on open communication, honesty, trust, respect, and support.
 If you see your relationship with a gaslighter missing these essential qualities, it’s time for a change.

 Still, there are some options to respond when you are being gaslighted.
 For example, you may use phrases like, “We remember things differently” or “What you say is not my experience, and I am not going to debate it with you.”
 If gaslighting happens at work, you should document the incidents, so you are not relying only on your memory.

 Speaking with a person you can trust about the issues you might be facing will help you think more clearly.
 It’s important to seek professional help because this form of emotional abuse can negatively impact your self-esteem and lead to a lifetime of self-doubt if you leave it unaddressed.

 A counselor can help you sift through your fears and doubts and understand what is happening to you.
+Platforms like Calmerry connect individuals with professional therapists tailored to their specific needs.
 You’ll be able to learn how to deal with it.
 With therapy, you’ll become more equipped to make healthy choices and set boundaries with other people.
 You’ll also learn how to manage doubts and anxious thoughts and develop coping skills.